eemebarbe/schemeBeam/README.md

 schemeBeam will be available soon, along with a tutorial and installation instructions.
 Please follow and star this repository if you would like to stay updated.

+## License

+The code, documentation, non-branded copy and configuration are released under the MIT license.